 SECTION 2.
-In December 2016, the Manhattan Beach Director of Community Development approved a modified site plan ("Approved Site Plan") for the Project, which was endorsed by the City Council on December 20, 2016.
-Pursuant to the California Environmental Quality Act ("CEQA"), an independent environmental consultant hired by the City performed an environmental analysis of the Approved Site Plan and prepared an addendum to the EIR.
-That addendum (hereinafter the "First Addendum") concluded that none of the conditions requiring a subsequent or supplemental EIR was present because the Approved Site Plan did not contain any substantial changes that would require revisions to the EIR.
-Based upon the First Addendum, , the Director concluded that all impacts from the Approved Site Plan were the same as, or less than, the impacts of the Project
+In December 2016, the City approved a modified site plan ("Approved Site Plan") for the Project.
+Pursuant to the California Environmental Quality Act ("CEQA"), an independent environmental consultant hired by the City performed an environmental analysis of the Approved Site Plan and prepared an addendum to the Final EIR.
+That addendum (hereinafter the "First Addendum") concluded that none of the conditions requiring a subsequent or supplemental EIR was present because the Approved Site Plan did not contain any substantial changes that would require revisions to the Final EIR.